shuvom-s/nycdogs/README.md

 1. Select dog breeds to see their distribution across NYC zip codes
 2. Select dog names to see their distribution across NYC zip codes
 3. View detailed statistics when hovering over each zip code
+4. Click on any zip code to see the most overrepresented breeds and names in that area

 ## Live Demo